Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 Workout: Get warmed up with this quick and energy-packed tune.

-Recognized as the theme song for the 90’s TV series Party of Five, this single was the band’s biggest hit.
+Recognized as the theme song for the 90s TV series Party of Five, this single was the band’s biggest hit.
 It peaked at number 16 on the Billboard Hot 100 after being re-released in 1996.
-The lyrics speak to the desire to be free, to live and love the way you want.
+The lyrics speak to the desire to be free, to live, and to love the way you want!

 Workout: A quick beat makes it perfect for a sprint on the bike or a fast run.